apache/arrow/docs/source/java/overview.rst

    * - Module
      - Description
-     - Root Decision
+     - Implementation
    * - arrow-format
      - Generated Java files from the IPC Flatbuffer definitions.
-     - Native implementation
+     - Native
    * - arrow-memory-core
      - Core off-heap memory management libraries for Arrow ValueVectors.
-     - Native implementation
+     - Native
    * - arrow-memory-unsafe
      - Memory management implementation based on sun.misc.Unsafe.
-     - Native implementation
+     - Native
    * - arrow-memory-netty
      - Memory management implementation based on Netty.
-     - Native implementation
+     - Native
    * - arrow-vector
      - An off-heap reference implementation for Arrow columnar data format.
-     - Native implementation
+     - Native
    * - arrow-tools
      - Java applications for working with Arrow ValueVectors.
-     - Native implementation
+     - Native
    * - arrow-jdbc
      - (Experimental) A library for converting JDBC data to Arrow data.
-     - Native implementation
+     - Native
    * - arrow-plasma
      - (Experimental) Java client for the Plasma object store.
-     - Native implementation
+     - Native
    * - flight-core
      - (Experimental) An RPC mechanism for transferring ValueVectors.
-     - Native implementation
+     - Native
    * - flight-grpc
      - (Experimental) Contains utility class to expose Flight gRPC service and client.
-     - Native implementation
+     - Native
    * - flight-sql
      - (Experimental) Contains utility classes to expose Flight SQL semantics for clients and servers over Arrow Flight.
-     - Native implementation
+     - Native
    * - flight-integration-tests
      - Integration tests for Flight RPC.
-     - Native implementation
+     - Native
    * - arrow-performance
      - JMH benchmarks for the Arrow libraries.
-     - Native implementation
+     - Native
    * - arrow-algorithm
      - (Experimental) A collection of algorithms for working with ValueVectors.
-     - Native implementation
+     - Native
    * - arrow-avro
      - (Experimental) A library for converting Avro data to Arrow data.
-     - Native implementation
+     - Native
    * - arrow-compression
      - (Experimental) A library for working with compression/decompression of Arrow data.
-     - Native implementation
+     - Native
    * - arrow-c-data
-     - Java implementation of C Data Interface
+     - Java implementation of `C Data Interface`_
-     - Bindings
+     - JNI
    * - arrow-orc
      - (Experimental) A JNI wrapper for the C++ ORC reader implementation.
-     - Bindings
+     - JNI
    * - arrow-gandiva
      - Java wrappers around the native Gandiva SQL expression compiler.
-     - Bindings
+     - JNI
    * - arrow-dataset
      - Java bindings to the Arrow Datasets library.
-     - Bindings
+     - JNI

 Arrow Java modules support working with data (1) in-memory, (2) at rest, and (3) on-the-wire.

-For more detail about how to install this modules please review :doc:`Installing Java Modules <install>`.
+For more detail about how to install this modules please review `Installing Java Modules`.

 Arrow Java In-Memory (The Physical Layer)
 -----------------------------------------